artempronozin95/Pan-genome-graph-plotting/README.md

 ```
 python pangenome_plot_orthogroups.py Orthogroups.tsv
 OR
-python pangenome_plot_orthogroups.py Orthogroups.tsv
+python pangenome_plot_expression.py expression_data.tsv
 ```
-The script performs 20 iterations of combining samples, to obtain the most accurate number of core and variable genes.
+The script performs 10 iterations of combining samples, to obtain the most accurate number of core and variable genes.

 ## Results
 As a result, you will get: